ChristopherJTrent/Magian-Tools/README.md

 - Determine how many seconds it will take to reach 1000 TP

 In addition, this project will include:
+- A vanilla JS state manager and component framework
 - A basic "low-hanging fruit" analysis of areas where performance could be improved
 - An "about" modal explaining the purpose of the tool
 - A production README
 - A "[material theme](https://material-theme.com/)" UI with light and dark modes.
+- Sample loadouts to showcase the information being supplied

 ## Technologies, Libraries, and APIs